neumino/neumino.github.io/movies.md

-### Thugs of Hindostan
+### The Other Side of the Wind
-*Released on 2018-11-07, vote average 5.3*
+*Released on 2018-11-02, vote average 7.1*

-After the British company’s officer Clive takes over the kingdom of Mirza, Princess Zafira and Khudabaksh aka Azaad form a band of rebel pirates who swear to defeat the English officer and win their freedom back.
-The British Company in return, hire the wily thug Firangi track Azaad’s gang and thwart his plans.
+Surrounded by fans and skeptics, grizzled director J.J. &#34;Jake&#34; Hannaford returns from years abroad in Europe to a changed Hollywood, where he attempts to make his innovative comeback film.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/PC8NkPaPvQ0?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/nMWHBUTHmf0?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>